 Average distance to closest public open space with a nearby public toilet (within 100 m)

 Three datasets were used in the GIS analysis: public open space, the pedestrian road network, and sample points.
 Pedestrian road network distances were calculated from each sample point to all areas of open space within 3200 metres.
-Pseudo-entry points were created along the perimeter of each area of open space at 50 metre intervals, where this perimeter was within 30 metres distance of an accessible path.
-Areas of open space, and those which may be considered publicly accessible, were identified using a detailed set of OpenStreetMap tags and morphological criterion.
+Pseudo-entry points were created along the perimeter of each area of open space at 20 metre intervals.
+Areas of open space, and those which may be considered publicly accessible, were identified using a detailed set of morphological criterion developed by the AUO.
 Publication of the full method is forthcoming.